DeniskaAb/BlenderRizomUVBridge/docs/docs/usage-installation/usage.md

 When this is checked Blender will automatically mark the boundaries of all UV islands as sharp edges upon import.

+### Show Hidden

+When this is checked the bridge will automatically reveal any hidden objects that have their UV map updated upon import.
+If it is left unchecked these objects will remain hidden (UV maps will still be updated).

 ---

 ## Preferences